 3. Guess that tune

-Get a selection of CDs, an iPod playlist, or even a Youtube playlist together.
+Get a selection of CDs, or Spotify playlist together.
 Get your guests to try to guess each song, by only playing a few seconds of music.
 You could play the first few beats, or to make it even harder, record a small snippet from the middle of each song.

 This is a great game for a party with both boys and girls, and works best with lots of guests.
 If your teen is still in the early stages of ‘liking boys’ (or girls), then this game can be lots of fun.